 Ultimately, the muscle responds to stimuli such as weightlifting by rebuilding itself to better handle the demands of the exercise.
 Over time, this rebuilding process leads to increases in strength and size.

 In contrast to strength training, it involves low-resistance exercises such as running or cycling as opposed to weightlifting.
-The primary goal of performing these types of exercises is to increase the muscle’s capacity to perform low-resistance aerobic activity at various intensities and durations.
+The primary goal of performing these types of exercises is to increase the muscle’s capacity to perform low-resistance aerobic activity.

 Over time, when performed at the right frequency, endurance training can improve your body’s overall oxygen uptake as well as your muscles’ capacity to maintain energy.